MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Grant-CsTeamsSharedCallingRoutingPolicy.md

 ```

 ### -PolicyName
-"Name" of the policy to be assigned.
+Name of the policy to be assigned.
 The PolicyName is simply the policy Identity minus the policy scope (the "tag:" prefix).
 For example, a policy with the Identity tag:Seattle has a PolicyName equal to Seattle.

 To unassign a per-user policy previously assigned to a user, set the PolicyName to a null value ($Null).